Karan-Malik/prepdata/README.md

 *Automate Data Preprocessing for Data Science Projects*

-Glide through the most repetitive part of Data Science, preprocessing the dataframes with [prepdata](https://pypi.org/project/prepdata/). prepdata lets you train your Machine Learning models without worrying about the imperfections of the underlying dataset.
-Replace missing values, remove outliers, encode categorical variables, split the dataset and train your model automatically with the comprehensive functions of this library.
+Glide through the most repetitive part of Data Science, preprocessing the dataframes with [prepdata](https://pypi.org/project/prepdata/).
+This library lets you train your Machine Learning models without worrying about the imperfections of the underlying dataset.

+## Features
+- removing missing values
+- removing outliers
+- encoding categorical variables
+- splitting the dataset
+- training your model automatically with the comprehensive functions of this library.

 ## Sample Code